-Subcontractor Licensing, Credentialing and Certification Information
+Subcontractor Credentialing Information

 General contractors who oversee a construction project hire independent subcontractors to do specialized work.
 Most state departments regulating the construction trade require general contractors and some subcontractors to prove their training and expertise.
 After doing so, applicants often receive credentials (certification or licensure) that allow them to legally practice their trade.